Locating Solomon's Temple

 In the Mishna it

-says that Herod set the foundation stone for the new Temple a little more to
+says that Herod set the foundation stone for the new Temple a little

 the north and to the west of the original temple.
-In doing this it actually
+In doing this it

 caused the northern section of the Temple compound to become smaller.